Pacific horned frog

 The Pacific horned frog (Ceratophrys stolzmanni), also known as Pacific big-mouthed frog, Stolzmann's horned frog and Ecuadorian horned frog, is a species of frog in the family Ceratophryidae.
 It is found in Ecuador and Peru.
 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical dry shrubland, and sandy shores.
 Its geographical range is very fragmented; it has a total area of about 20,000 km2 and is continuously shrinking due to human activities.

 Reproduction

 Breeding is triggered by heavy rain fall and Pacific horned frogs reproduce explosively over the course of a single night.
 Typically, Pacific horned frogs lay underground during day and they are most active after sundown.
-Male frogs reproduce by approaching females both on land and shallow water and clasp on to the female, in a variation of axillary amplexus, in other word called "neck amplexus".
+Male frogs reproduce by approaching females both on land and shallow water and clasp on to the female, in a variation of axillary amplexus, also known as "neck amplexus".

 Diet

 In the wild, horned frogs fulfill their voracious appetite by eating small fish and rodents, while the adolescents eat smaller bugs and worms.

-In captivity they usually feed on worms and bugs (typically night crawlers, super worms, wax worms, and crickets).
+In captivity they usually feed on worms and bugs (typically nightcrawlers, superworms, waxworms, and crickets).
 They also eat small fish and baby feeder mice, though they shouldn't be a staple of their diet in captivity as it can cause bloating and high fat.